Get Ready to File Your Income Tax Return

 • This form is applicable to both the resident individuals and HUFs.

-• Other than LLPs, all partnership firms which are residents and have an income which is either professional or from business.
+• Other than LLPs, all partnership firms which are residents and have an income that is either professional or from the business.

 • Those persons who have opted for a presumptive income scheme according to Section 44AD, Section 44AE, and Section 44ADA of the Income Tax Act.

 • If the person’s business turnover exceeds Rs.
-2 crores, then he is required to file ITR-3 with Audit report, and not ITR 4.
+2 crores, then he is required to file ITR-3 with the Audit report and not ITR 4.

 • The total income for ITR 4 should not exceed Rs.
 50 lakhs.